• Home

 Athletes with Eating Disorders

-Sports nutrition for athletes focuses on optimizing performance, recovery, and overall health through tailored dietary strategies.
-Here at Healing Nutrition Therapy we have a Certified Sports Dietitian that can assist athletes in getting the proper balance of macronutrients and hydration for optimal goal performance for their sport.
+Sports nutrition for athletes is essential for optimizing performance, recovery, and overall health through tailored dietary strategies.
+At Healing Nutrition Therapy, we have a Certified Sports Dietitian who can assist athletes in achieving the proper balance of macronutrients and hydration for optimal goal performance in their sport.
+Additionally, we offer support for various eating disorders, including anorexia nervosa treatment, bulimia nervosa support, and binge eating disorder help, ensuring that all athletes, including those dealing with avoidant restrictive food intake or seeking diabulimia treatment, can thrive.

 • Email Us